Deliver INFANT

 • Other relevant organisations in your area

-Consider who may be the lead organisation in your area and what delivery model might work in your area – begin thinking about where INFANT group sessions could be held, participant referral and administration tasks, and who could be trained as facilitators.
+Consider who may be the lead organisation and what delivery model might work in your area – begin thinking about where INFANT group sessions could be held, participant referral and administration tasks, and who could be trained as facilitators.

 Get inspired by case studies from the areas already running INFANT.